alex-oliynyk-analytics/Healthcare-Patient-Flow-and-Cost-Analysis/README.md

 * Average billing remains consistent (~$25K) across all conditions

 ### Insight:
-* Costs are not condition-driven → pricing appears standardized
+* Billing does not significantly vary by condition, indicating a standardized pricing structure
 ---

 ### 6. Billing by Insurance Provider